Concurrency Testing in the Linux Kernel via eBPF: Design of

 \subsection{Fuzzing Loop}

-Finding kernel concurrency bugs requires exploring both the kernel execution paths via the test input space and thread interleaving via the scheduling space.
-To this end, \tool employs a two-phase fuzzing strategy, sequential fuzzing followed by concurrency fuzzing, seamlessly integrating the effective CCT scheduler into the fuzzing process.
+To enable continuous test generation and execution, \tool incorporates the CCT-oriented scheduler into the fuzzing process. \tool alternates between two phases: sequential fuzzing and concurrency fuzzing, each of which is described below.

-\textbf{Sequential Fuzzing} The primary goal of sequential fuzzing is to explore a broader range of execution paths in the kernel.
-In this phase, \tool delegates to Syzkallers' existing input-fuzzing strategy, which we summarize below.
-For input fuzzing, \tool uses syscall specifications, which formally describe the set of system calls of the target kernel, including the structure and semantics of the parameters.
-During test case generation, \tool iteratively selects syscalls, appends them to the end of the current sequence, and instantiates the parameters.
-Then, the resulting sequences are executed successively in their original order by the kernel under test.
+\textbf{Sequential Fuzzing.} The primary goal of sequential fuzzing is to explore a broader range of execution paths in the kernel.
+In this phase, \tool delegates completely to Syzkallers' existing input-fuzzing strategy \cite{Syzkaller}, which we summarize below.
+Syzkaller relies on syscall specifications written in Syzlang \cite{syzlang} to guide input generation and mutation towards valid syscall sequences.
+During test generation, Syzkaller selects syscalls at random from candidates, appends them to the end of the current sequence, and instantiates their parameters.
+The resulting sequences are then executed successively in their original order by the kernel under test.
 If a sequence triggers previously unexplored code branches, it is considered promising and will be preserved in the corpus for further mutation.
-To enhance coverage, \tool employs traditional mutation strategies, such as inserting additional syscalls, removing existing syscalls, and modifying the values of the parameters of the syscalls.
-During test case mutation, \tool picks up a seed from the corpus and performs one of these mutation strategies in an attempt to uncover new execution paths.
-While these strategies are effective in navigating sequential input space, they only trigger concurrency bugs as a rare secondary effect by placing stress on the kernel under test.
+During test mutation, Syzkaller picks up a seed from the corpus and performs one of mutation strategies in an attempt to uncover new coverage.
+Syzkaller employs traditional mutation strategies, such as inserting additional syscalls, removing existing syscalls, and modifying the values of the parameters of syscalls.
+While for now, \tool merely leverages the default exploration strategy of Syzkaller, in the future, \tool can integrate more heavy-weight input generation techniques~\cite{syzvegas, kernelgpt, Snowboard}.
+However, because sequential input fuzzing is orthogonal to the core contributions of \tool, we leave such enhancement to future work. \textbf{Concurrency Fuzzing.} Existing fuzzers such as Syzkaller usually use ad-hoc approaches to increase the chances of interesting concurrent behaviors without controlling the schedule. \tool proposes a custom concurrency mutation strategy tailored to the controlled temporal isolation scheduling provided by the \tool scheduler.
+Algorithm \ref{alg:mutation} presents the overall procedure of the mutation strategy.
+The input to this algorithm is test cases consisting of syscall sequences $p$, generated via the sequential fuzzing phase.
+For a given seed input $p$, \tool begins by randomly picking up $N$ syscalls as $S$ from the sequence to execute concurrently.
+The subset $S$ represents the targeted syscalls for scheduling control. \tool then replicates each syscall in $p$ to the new sequence $P$.
+During this process, if a syscall belongs to the selected subset $S$, it is also duplicated in the new sequence.
+This duplication strategy introduces opportunities for concurrent behavior while maintaining the structural and semantic correctness of the original sequence.